 Commuting from home

-Living at home or with relatives/friends can be more affordable than staying in accommodation.
-In 2022, most of our new students chose to live at home with family for their first year.
+Living at home or with relatives/friends can be more affordable than accommodation.
+Most of our students chose to live at home with family for their first year.

 Our advice to commuters

 Railcards save 1/3 on off-peak fares on national rail and the tube!
 Over-25s in full-time study can also get this railcard.
 A one-year railcard is £30, or a three-year railcard is £70.